5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 <details>
 <summary><strong>Preparation: Do's and Dont's</strong></summary>

+### Do's and Dont's
-Before copying the EFI onto your SSD/HDD, you should do the following:
+Before you copy the EFI onto your system SSD/HDD, you should do the following:

 - **CAUTION**: Test the EFI first, using a FAT32 formatted USB Stick!
 - **SMBIOS**: Create SMBIOS infos using GenSMBIOS and add the data to `PlatformInfo > Generic`